 This VPN has never been afraid to offer massive discounts.
 That's how you can currently save 60% when getting Ivacy's 1-year subscription.
 Furthermore, you can save 88% when you subscribe to Ivacy's 5-year plan (which comes down to only $1.19 per month).

-On top of that, Ivacy's 5-year plan now includes a premium password manager, without any extra cost (for the entire duration of your VPN subscription).
+On top of that, Ivacy's 5-year plan now includes a premium password manager (this could be a limited-time offer) without any extra cost (for the entire duration of your VPN subscription).

-We'll also mention that you can get a dedicated IP for $1.99/month.
+We'll also mention that you can get a dedicated IP for $1.99/month (you can add a single dedicated IP to your account).
 If you need port forwarding, that feature is priced at $1.00/month.